auriq/essentia_docs/source/reference/manpages/aq_udb.rst

   ``$RowNum``
     Represent the per key per table row index (one-based).
     It is generally used during a table scan to identify the current row number.

+  ``$CurSec``
+    The current time in seconds.
+    It is evaluated in realtime when the variable is referenced.

+  ``$CurUSec``
+    The current time in microseconds.
+    It is evaluated in realtime when the variable is referenced.

   Standard functions: